deepgraph/deepgraph/doc/source/what_is_deepgraph.rst

 convert to common network representations and graph objects of popular Python network packages.

+It's also possible to represent :ref:`multilayer networks <tutorial_terror>` by deep graphs.
+We're thinking of implementing an interface to a suitable package dedicated to the analysis of multilayer networks.

 **Disclaimer**

 Since this project is fairly new, it's not unlikely you might encounter some